Meet the team

 Sophie qualified as a Registered Veterinary Nurse from the Royal Veterinary College in 2015 before graduating with a BSc degree in Veterinary Nursing in 2016, when she joined our team.
 She is working towards a certificate in hydrotherapy.
 Sophie is a keen runner and has a lovable fox red Labrador called Marnie.

 Heidi joined us after graduating with a BSc Hons degree in Veterinary Nursing in 2016 at Middlesex University.
 She has a Chihuahua, a French bulldog, a Yorkshire terrier and a cat.
 Heidi enjoys scuba diving, is a trainee divemaster and volunteers in Girlguiding as a leader.

 Aimee is qualified in orthopaedic and primary care practice, with more than five years of sole charge nursing experience.
 She is first aid trained and qualified in bereavement counselling.
 She has two daughters, a dog, cat, guinea pig and two fish.
 She enjoys family trips, the beach, swimming, cinema, art, cooking, gardening and photography.

 Hayley qualified as a Registered Veterinary Nurse in 2018.
 She has previous work experience in first opinion/orthopaedic practices and a busy veterinary hospital.
-Hayley has a rescue cat called Pumpkin, is interested in Asian culture and food, cosplaying and creating outfits, and gaming with her husband.
+Hayley has a handsome ginger cat called Atlas, is interested in Asian culture and food, anything cat-related, and gaming with her husband.

 Hannah is a qualified veterinary nurse, graduating from Harper Adams University in Shropshire.
 She monitors anaesthetics, opens surgical instruments during operations and cares for inpatients.
 She has three snakes called Scratching, Gus and Ziggy, and a bearded dragon called Puff.